WhatsApp Statistics: Revenue, Usage, and History

 (Woosuite)

-WhatsApp ranks among the world’s top three most used social media platforms.
-Only Facebook and YouTube are ahead of WhatsApp, while platforms such as Instagram and TikTok are well behind, considering users’ numbers.
+WhatsApp ranks among the world’s most used social media platforms.
+Only Facebook, YouTube and Instagram are ahead.

 WhatsApp Revenue and Financial Data